-This item allows you to enable or disable the mouse activity to awaken the system from power saving mode.
+This item enables or disables you to allow mouse activity to awaken the system from power saving mode.

 Resume By RTC Alarm (Disabled)

 The system can be turned off with a software command.
 If you enable this item, the system can automatically resume at a fixed time based on the system's RTC (realtimeclock).
 Use the items below this one to set the date and time of the wake-up alarm.
 You must use an ATX power supply in order to use this feature.